Tamal Krishna Goswami: Biography

-Born in Harlem, New York, he began associating with the Hare Krishna movement in 1968, and was accepted as a disciple by A.C.
-Bhaktivedanta Swami Prabhupāda soon thereafter.
+Born in Harlem, New York, he began associating with the Hare Krishna movement in 1968, and was accepted as a disciple by A. C. Bhaktivedanta Swami Prabhupāda soon thereafter.
 From 1975 until 1979, Tamal Krishna Goswami headed the "Radha-Damodara Party".
 The party consisted of hundreds of Bhaktivedanta Swami's disciples, who traveled around the USA on buses, distributing Bhaktivedanta Swami's books.

 The Governing Body Commission (GBC) is the managerial authority of the International Society for Krishna Consciousness.
 ISKCON's founder, Bhaktivedanta Swami, created the GBC in 1972 and since that time it has met on an annual basis.
-Tamal Krishna Goswami was a member of this body since its beginning.
+Tamal Krishna Goswami was a member of this body from its beginning.

-Tamal Krishna Goswami died in a vehicular accident on 15 March 2002 at Phuliya in West Bengal, India.
+Tamal Krishna Goswami maharaja left his body in a vehicular accident on 15 March 2002 at Phuliya in West Bengal, India.
 His samadhi (tomb) is placed beside Bhaktivedanta Swami's samadhi in ISKCON Sri Mayapur Dhama, West Bengal, India.

 Literary contributions

 The Mysterious Pastimes of Mohini-murti

 The Mysterious Pastimes of Mohini-murti is a 20th-century Hindu commentary by Tamal Krishna Goswami on the Goddess Mohini.

-This commentary on the Hindu Goddess Mohini was produced by Tamal Krishna Goswami in the Fall of 1993.
+This commentary on the Hindu Goddess Mohini was produced by Tamal Krishna Goswami in the fall of 1993.
 Mohini-lila plays an important role on the periphery of Vaishnavism.
 There are two popular lilas of Mohini which can be found in Canto Eight (chapters 9 and 12) of the Bhagavata Purana.
-Mohini also plays a prominent role in the popular Hindu story known as "the churning of the ocean of milk," and her role in this story is mentioned in numerous Hindu texts, such as the two Epics, most of the Puranas, and numerous vernacular literature.
+Mohini also plays a prominent role in the popular Hindu story known as "the churning of the ocean of milk", and her role in this story is mentioned in numerous Hindu texts, such as the two epics, most of the Puranas, and numerous vernacular literature.
 The Mysterious Pastimes of Mohini-murti is covered in two chapters of Bhaktivedanta Swami's translation and commentary on the Eight Canto of the Bhagavata Purana, Chapter 9, The Lord Incarnates as Mohini-murti and Chapter 12, The Mohini-murti Incarnation Bewilders Lord Shiva.

 In this commentary, Bhaktivedanta Swami's discussions of Mohini-lila especially as they relate to gender roles in verse 8.9.9 are analyzed and considered.
 This includes the notable passage from Bhaktivedanta Swami's commentary.

 This commentary was released as a vinyl album in 1993.
-On the cover of the vinyl album, there is an artistic rendering of an episode of Mohini-lila from the Bhagavata Purana.
-This depiction on the album cover, is used to illustrate the puranic mythology under discussion.
+On the cover, there is an artistic rendering of an episode of Mohini-lila from the Bhagavata Purana.
+This depiction is used to illustrate the puranic text under discussion.
 The audio files are available online.